Choosing and booking a rail pass

 The more you know about the train rides you plan on taking, the better you’ll be able to research which trains are running, how long each of those rides take, whether or not you’ll be traveling on night trains, etc… All these factors determine how many travel days you’ll need on a pass.

 In summary: try to map out your entire journey and count how many days you’ll be taking the train in Europe.
 Once you’ve figured this out, you’ll know how many travel days you need to have on your pass.
 An important note: Some trains require travelers with a pass to buy a separate reservation.
 So once you’ve determined how many days you need on your pass, you’ll also need to determine which of those trains require reservations.
 Make sure to read our detailed FAQ article on the subject.

 Lastly, whichever pass you decide on, keep in mind that we’ll always give you the discounts you’re entitled to based on your traveling party.
 When prompted online, make sure to correctly indicate the number of travelers for each age range in order to receive the most cost effective pass option.

 Yes, many rail passes offer discounted options.
 The most common discounts are:

-- Child discount: children between 4 -11 years of age usually travel for half the price of the regular adult rate.
+- Child discount: Children between 4 -11 years of age usually travel for half the price of the regular adult rate.
 Most Eurail passes offer free travel for up to two children per adult pass holder.

-- Youth Discount: If you or anyone in your party is a traveler between 12 – 25 years of age on the first date of travel, discounted rates are available for certain rail passes.
-These Youth Passes are generally offered in second class only, and dependent on availability within the specific country of travel.
+- Youth Discount: If you or anyone in your party is a traveler between 12 – 28 years of age on the first date of travel, discounted rates are available for certain rail passes.
+These Youth Passes dependent on availability within the specific country of travel.